Wondering how to cook swai fish? This easy recipe will get you started, whether you bake the swai or cook it on the grill.

-I have not been able to find Cod in the grocery store for the last couple of months, and a friend mentioned that she like Swai (pronounced s-why).
+I have not been able to find Cod in the grocery store for the last couple of months, and a friend mentioned that she like Swai (pronounced s-why) and might want to try that as a replacement.
 I never heard of the fish before, so decided to look for it when I went shopping and found that its inexpensive.
 This recipe turned out well, too.
 I used about 1/3 teaspoon of salt and it turned out a bit salty, so don’t be tempted to overdo the salt.

 A humorous story about this recipe: I adapted this recipe from one I found at Rich’s for the Home, where it is called Lemon Pepper Cod.
-When making the recipe for the first time, I assumed (going by the title) that there was a typing error, and that surely the recipe called for 2 tablespoons of lemon pepper,not lemon juice.
+When making the recipe for the first time, I assumed (going by the title) that the recipe called for 2 tablespoons of lemon pepper, not lemon juice.
 What a mistake that was.
 The fish was very salty and barely edible!
 I even made a journey to Super WalMart to buy lemon pepper seasoning, which I didn’t need after all.
 Ooops.
 Did I say this was a humorous story?
 It is now, not so much at the time.

 2-3 pounds of Swai

 Dash of Salt